 What Are The Signs And Symptoms of Prostate Problems?

 The most common signs and symptoms of prostate problems include frequent urination.
-Also a burning or sensation or pain during urination may be experienced.
+Also, a burning or sensation or pain during urination may be experienced.
 Blood in the urine or semen may be an indicator of prostate problems.
 In addition, painful ejaculation and pain in the hip and pelvis area are also signs.

 What Causes Prostate Problems?

 There are several factors that are held responsible for prostate problems.
-The most natural cause is the gradual growing of prostate gland as a man gets older.
-A hormone named prolactin tends to increase* after 40 years of age.
-The increased level of this hormone stimulates the production of 5-alpha reductase, an enzyme responsible for metabolizing testosterone into di-hydro-testosterone (DHT).
+The most natural cause is the gradual growth of prostate gland as a man gets older.
+A hormone named prolactin tends to increase after 40 years of age.
+The increased level of this hormone stimulates the production of 5-alpha-reductase, an enzyme responsible for metabolizing testosterone into di-hydro-testosterone (DHT).
 DHT has a potential to stimulate the prostate gland to produce more cells, which in turns leads to benign prostate hyperplasia and other prostate problems.

 Sometimes the body’s own immune system can trigger an allergic response to cause inflammation in the prostate gland, leading to prostatitis.
 This inflammation can also be caused by bacteria, virus, fungus, or by some drugs or irritants.
 Apart from these factors, prostate problem causes can result from natural factors like genetics and age.

 Another major problem that affects prostate gland is prostate cancer which starts from the outer part of the prostate then moves towards the inside.
-Some of the prostate cancer causes are due to inherited genes from the parents while others can be caused by the kind of lifestyle a man has in terms of diet and exercise.
+Some of the prostate cancer cases are due to inherited genes from the parents while others can be caused by the kind of lifestyle a man has in terms of diet and exercise.
 There are several risk factors for developing prostate problems:

 - Age, race (there is a consensus that African-American people are more prone to prostate cancer).